MohamedKhedr700/core-auth/README.md

 The authentication process is divided into two parts.

-The first part is the authenticatable class, and the second part is the auth manager.
+The first part is the authenticatable class, and the second part is the auth channel.

 The `Authenticatable` class is the class that will be authenticated, and it must implement `AuthenticatableInterface` interface.